-Over the course of the grant period, NMNH and SIA worked together to acquire additional funding to support the conservation and digital imaging of the field books to further enhance access.
+Over the course of the initial grant period, NMNH and SIA worked together to acquire additional funding to support the conservation and digital imaging of the field books to further enhance access.
 Grants from Save America’s Treasures and the Smithsonian Women’s Committee supported conservation and digitization staff and interns.
 As a result, the cataloged field books have been assessed by conservation staff, which has enabled ongoing conservation and digitization.
-Currently 440 digitized field books are now available online, with more being added when complete.
+More than 480 field books have been digitized and are now available online, with more being added regularly.

 Templates for this website were created by the National Museum of Natural History (NMNH) IT Department.
 Members of the Field Book Project, NMNH, and Smithsonian Institution Archives (SIA) contribute content to this website.